Bahrain revokes nationality of 31 over national security

 "They want to replace us as a pro-democracy movement via nationalization of mercenaries and revoking our nationality," Matar said.

 "This is a reflection of a complex persecution policy against race, sect and political orientation.
 It is against Bahrain's Persian minority, Shi'ites and the pro-democracy movement in general."

-It was not clear whether the men would be expelled from Bahrain.
+It was not clear whether the men stripped of their nationality would be expelled from Bahrain.

 In a similar move last December, the United Arab Emirates revoked the citizenship of seven Islamist activists, saying they posed a threat to national security.
 Some of the men had demanded greater powers for the Federal National Council, an elected body which advises the government.

-Bahrain announced the move a day after the government said it had arrested four suspects in multiple bombings that killed two people in the capital Manama and accused the Lebanese militant group Hezbollah of being behind the attacks.
+The Bahraini government said on Tuesday it had arrested four suspects in multiple bombings that killed two people in the capital Manama, and it accused the Lebanese militant group Hezbollah of being behind the attacks.